maubanel/UE5-Static-Meshes/nanites/README.md

 ##### `Step 7.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Right click on **SM_Column_NoNan** and select **Size Map**.
-Press the **Size to Display** to `Memory Size`.
-So the size on disk is the same but the size in memory for nanites and non-nanite meshes are quite different.
-The non-nanite version takes up 2.5 times more space (it will be more dramatic in larger models).
-So there is a huge advantage for non-nanite models as they take up less memory in game as the data is highly compressed.
+Press the **Size to Display** to `Memory Size` and `Disc Space`.
+Notice that for a small model the disc size is within `.1` MB and is slightly larger on the non-nanite version.
+You do notice that it does take more in game memory to display the non-nanite version with such a dense polygon.
+This is due to the fact that Nanites are heavily compressed.

 ![larger memory for non nanite model](images/largeSizeMap.png)